Skip to content

 The history of Winkworth Arboretum

-In 1937 most of the area was covered in scrub woodland, with several plantations of larch and Douglas fir.
-Dr Fox was extremely knowledgeable about how to affect his vision for the land and he began his work to enhance the valley's autumn colours by planting maples, oaks and liquidambars on the upper edge of the slope.
+The area was covered in scrub woodland, with several plantations of larch and Douglas fir.
+Wilfred began his work to enhance the valley's autumn colours by planting maples, oaks and liquidambars on the upper edge of the slope.

 He drew his inspiration from the great landscape gardens of Westonbirt, Sheffield Park, Exbury and Leonardlees, whose owners he knew well.
 His intention was always to plant species that were to be found wild in their native countries, rather than horticultural cultivars.

 The work was interrupted by the Second World War.
-Aged 64, Dr Fox took two ambulances into France, from where he returned at the Dunkirk rescue in 1940.
+In 1940, Wilfred took two ambulances into France, returning at the Dunkirk rescue.
+This mirrored his actions of the First World War, when he also took two ambulances to France.

-On his return, the Ministry of Supply ordered the larches at the southerly end of Rowe’s Flashe Lake to be felled for the war effort.
+On his return, the Ministry of Supply ordered the larches at the southerly end of the lake, Rowe’s Flashe, to be felled for the war effort.
 This resulted in a bowl-shaped area of cleared slope.
-Dr Fox saw the huge potential of this area and focused his planting on this ‘bowl’.
+Wilfred saw the huge potential of this area and focused his planting on this ‘bowl’.

-Dr Fox had only one employee.
-Much of the physical labour required to create the arboretum was carried out by his family members - including nieces, nephews and grandchildren of all ages - as well as unwitting friends and colleagues who came to visit.
+Much of the physical labour required to create the arboretum was carried out by his family members (including nieces, nephews and grandchildren of all ages), as well as unwitting friends and colleagues who came to visit.
 His granddaughter recorded that it was very hard work but great fun.

-After the war ended, Dr Fox began to expand further beyond autumn colour, planting springtime species including magnolias and flowering crab-apples.
-He recognised the importance of planting for the future and said of the post-war Magnolia Wood: ‘it is a part of the arboretum which should be of particular interest to future generations.’
-He declared ‘we have thought of posterity and planted long-lived trees.’
-This selection included 10 different oaks and seven kinds of beech, as well as the huge southern beeches we admire today.
+After the war ended, Wilfred began to expand beyond autumn colour.
+He planted springtime species including magnolias and flowering crab-apples.
+He recognised the importance of planting for the future and wrote of Magnolia Wood: ‘it is a part of the arboretum which should be of particular interest to future generations.’
+He also declared ‘we have thought of posterity and planted long-lived trees.’
+This selection included ten different oaks and seven kinds of beech, as well as the huge southern beeches.

 Securing the future

-By 1948, Dr Fox was considering how to conserve the arboretum for the future.
-He offered it to the Joint Gardens scheme of the RHS and the National Trust, but there was an initial reluctance to accept it because it was in its early stages and did not come with any endowment.
-Ultimately the three local councils were persuaded to commit to a joint annual payment of £800, and with this as the sole source of income it was accepted.
+By 1948, Wilfred began considering how to conserve the arboretum for the future.
+He offered it to the Joint Gardens scheme of the Royal Horticultural Society and the National Trust, but there was an initial reluctance to accept it because it was in its early stages and did not come with any endowment.
+Ultimately the three local councils were persuaded to commit to a joint annual payment of £800, and with this as the sole source of income, it was accepted.

-Dr Fox donated some 65 acres in 1952 and added another 35 acres in 1957.
-A management committee ran the arboretum, with Dr Fox as its chairman, and National Trust and RHS members on the committee.
+Wilfred donated 65 acres in 1952 and added another 35 acres in 1957.
+A management committee ran the arboretum, with Wilfred as its Chairman, Madeline Spitta as Secretary, and National Trust and RHS members on the committee.

 ‘Let’s go up the Arbor’

-The National Trust took over full control of the arboretum on 1 January 1988.
-Since then we've continued to look after the land in a way that's true to Dr Fox's vision.
+The National Trust took over full care of the arboretum on 1 January 1988 and continue to look after the land in a way that's true to Wilfred's vision.
+Major projects have taken place over the last 40 years including replanting after storm damage, conservation of the boat house and continued investment in visitor facilities.

 Discover more at Winkworth Arboretum